lordmulder/INetGet/README.md

   If specified, causes the connection to fail in case that the [*certificate revocation list*](https://en.wikipedia.org/wiki/Revocation_list) (CRL) could *not* be retrieved.
 This is more secure, but also means that HTTPS connections may fail more often.
   By default, INetGet *does* check for certificate revocations.
 However, if the CRL can *not* be retrieved for some reason (and thus the revocation check is impossible), it will skip the check.

+* **`--set-ftime`**
+  If specified, INetGet will change the "Creation" and the "LastWrite" time-stamp of the output file to the value that was returned in the `Last-Modified` field of the HTTP response header.
+  This option is typically (though not necessarily) used in conjunction with the `--update` option.
+If the server did **not** include a `Last-Modified` field, this option does nothing.

+* **`--update`**
+  If specified, **update** mode is enabled.
+In this mode, INetGet will *only* re-download the file and replace the output file, iff the server provides a *newer* version.
+Otherwise, the existing file is kept.
+  Update mode is implemented by reading the "LastWrite" time-stamp of the existing output file.
+If successful, a corresponding `If-Modified-Since` field is added to the HTTP request.
+  The server *should* reject the request with status `304` (Not Modified), if **no** newer version is available.
+If the specified output file does **not** exist, INetGet will downloaded the file unconditionally.

+* **`--keep-failed`**
+  If specified, INetGet will retain an *incomplete* output file, if the download has failed or it has been aborted.
+Otherwise, INetGet tries to delete the *incomplete* file, if something went wrong.

 * **`--config=<cf>`**
-  Load additional INetGet options from the specified configuration file.
-Several configuration files may be specified, in which case the "pipe" (`|`) symbol is used as a file name separator.
+  Loads additional INetGet options from the specified configuration file.
+Several configuration files can be specified, in which case the "pipe" (`|`) symbol must be used as a file name separator.

 * **`--help`**
   If this option is present, INetGet will print the "help screen" to the console and then exit immediately.